Curricular Practical Training (CPT)

 Curricular Practical Training (CPT) is an employment authorization available to F-1 students for work experience that is considered an integral part of a student's curriculum or academic program.

 - The work experience must be related to your major field of study and an integral part of your academic program.
+This is why CPT must always be connected to some form of Davidson enrollment -- typically XPL 099.

 - You must have a declared major.